 Before we list out some of the items, we would just like to reiterate a few things.
 First of all, previous Dream Day families will tell you, camp is a great experience!
 Our goal is to bring a ray of sunshine into the lives of families with children with life-threatening and/or serious conditions.
 Nevertheless, camp is just that: camp!!
 We love our little rustic space in the woods and hope that you will too.
-Each family will have their own small, modest cabin – cabins have electricity and also a small fridge.
-Cabins also have spiders just to warn the arachnophobes among you!
+Each family will have their own small, modest cabin – cabins have electricity, a small fridge, and a microwave.
 Cabins each have a bathroom which includes a shower.

 Many have questions about meals.
 Preparing meals 3 meals a day for about 50 people is a challenging job so we do our best to keep it tasty and basic!
 Some families choose to bring their own specialty food for dietary reasons and store it in their cabins – we may have some room to store refrigerated food in our walk-in cooler for you also – let us know if that is a need of your family.
 We do our best to accommodate basic food allergies and try to provide vegetarian options as often as we can.

 Our camp staff will put together a FUN programming schedule – again, emphasizing the laid back spirit of Dream Day – you can expect arts/crafts a couple of times during the week, trips to the Park’s pond for swimming and canoeing, exploring the waterfront to meet our turtle friends, a nightly campfire, a trip to Barnstable for a whale watch, and a trip to the beach one day.
 We’ll have plenty of games around camp for all to play – from board games to hide and seek.
 We have a playground on the premises too that younger children and families will enjoy.